Clinical Practice Supports image

 A palliative approach to care can help people early in their illness.
 It can start at diagnosis, when treatments are taking place and when there may still be many months and years left to live.

-The tools provided in this library subject guide can assist you as you provide a palliative approach to care, which involves:
+The tools provided in this subject guide can assist you as you provide a palliative approach to care, which involves:

 • The early identification of people with life-limiting illness who might benefit from this type of care